ChainAgnostic/namespaces/arweave/caip2.md

 #### Reference Definition

-The reference relies on Arweave's current designation of addresses belonging to main networks by prefixing them with `1`.
+The reference relies on Arweave's current designation of addresses belonging to main network by prefixing them with `1`.

 ## Rationale